-- 277. The Inquiry heard from Ms VA, whose neurodivergent son Mr VB (Pākehā) was unable to attend their local school because the special class there was full.
-Significant shaped in the special school there.
-Significant shaped in another town and attend the special school there.
-Significant shaped in 1981, at 5 years old, Mr VB began boarding at the Seven Oaks IHC Hostel in Heretaunga Hastings, which accommodated predominately older children and which Ms VA described as "a mini institution".
-Significant shaped in Two years later, Mr VB began boarding at Hōhepa Homes in Te Matau-a-Māui Hawke's Bay where he attended special school and moved through different community-style group homes provided through Hōhepa.
-In these settings Ms VA began to suspect her son may have suffered abuse or neglect, due to his "changing and challenging behaviour".
-After he began to lose weight and become increasingly anxious, Ms VA made the call to pull her son out of Hōhepa. - 278.
-Deaf survivor Mr JS told the Inquiry that the mainstream education system did not support Deaf people and they "became violent from all the frustration".
-Mr JS moved around several mainstream primary and intermediate schools before attending Van Asch College in Ōtautahi Christchurch in the late 1970s and early 1980s, where he was able to access language, Deaf culture and "a sense of Deaf identity".
-369 - 279.
+- 277. The Inquiry heard from Ms VA, whose neurodivergent son Mr VB (Pākehā) was unable to attend their local school because the special class there was full.363 Instead, the only option was for Mr VB to board at an IHC hostel in another town and attend the special school there.364 In 1981, at 5 years old, Mr VB began boarding at the Seven Oaks IHC Hostel in Heretaunga Hastings, which accommodated predominately older children and which Ms VA described as "a mini institution".365 Two years later, Mr VB began boarding at Hōhepa Homes in Te Matau-a-Māui Hawke's Bay where he attended special school and moved through different community-style group homes provided through Hōhepa.366 In these settings Ms VA began to suspect her son may have suffered abuse or neglect, due to his "changing and challenging behaviour".
+After he began to lose weight and become increasingly anxious, Ms VA made the call to pull her son out of Hōhepa.367 - 278.
+Deaf survivor Mr JS told the Inquiry that the mainstream education system did not support Deaf people and they "became violent from all the frustration".368 Mr JS moved around several mainstream primary and intermediate schools before attending Van Asch College in Ōtautahi Christchurch in the late 1970s and early 1980s, where he was able to access language, Deaf culture and "a sense of Deaf identity".369 - 279.
 Many survivors found their pathway into special schools and Deaf schools traumatising and confusing.
 Some survivors, like Mr JS, found that entering a special school could be positive, sometimes providing access to friendships, community, language and a shared sense of understanding that they had never had before.